 Teachers and parents are two indispensable groups in education.
 Both have to work hand in hand for student success.
 But parents can’t be in school every day to observe classes.
 Hence, we ask, how can you promote parent involvement in school?
-For me, this a question often neglected so we find time to elaborate inspiring ways here.
+For me, this is a question often neglected.
+Subsequently, I found time to elaborate inspiring ways here.

 Parental involvement in schools has a direct impact on students’ academic performance.
 Researchers notably emphasized the impact of parental involvement in the academic lives of their children.
 So, as a teacher, you should also prioritize how you can promote parent involvement in school.